-The York Regional Police - Communications Branch has been assigned the function of alerting and calling out members of the RECG.
-At the request of the Police Chief, Regional Fire Coordinator, or a member of the RECG, the York Regional Police Communications Supervisor will immediately notify the members (beginning with the CAO) that a Standby Alert has been issued, or that the RECG are to assemble at the REOC or other specified location.
+York Region Emergency Management has been assigned the function of notifying members of the RECG of any incident which may require the activation of the REOC.
+At the request of the CAO, the York Region Police Chief, Regional Fire Coordinator, or any member of the RECG, the on call Emergency Management Team Member will activate the Enterprise Notification System (ENS)/RAVE (beginning with the CAO) and initiate a Standby Alert or a request for the RECG are to assemble at the REOC or other specified location.